Tutoriels Backend

 Noticed:

-The names can be different, especially with numbers; webpack manages the naming.
+The names can be different, especially with numbers; it is webpack that manages the naming.

 - home works! (code found in main.js )